How to Trace, Report Spoofed/Phishing Emails (With Example)

 - use WHOIS to look up the origin IP address

-- email the abuse email address associated with the IP's organization
+- send an email to the abuse team associated with the IP's organization

 I will explain in detail below.